-Born and raised in Northwestern Pennsylvania, Brian Rose attended Hobe Sound Bible College and earned his Bachelor of Arts in Secondary Social Studies.
+Born and raised in Northwestern Pennsylvania, Mr. Brian Rose attended Hobe Sound Bible College and earned his Bachelor of Arts in Secondary Social Studies.
 He went on to earn a Master of Education Administration from Columbia International University in Columbia, South Carolina.
 He began his educational career in 1985 at Jupiter Christian School in south Florida then served 5 years at the Whitefield Academy in Louisville, KY.

-Mr. Rose enjoys meeting families and developing lasting relationships and believes that the students, family, and faculty make TFA the finest Christian college preparatory school in Orlando.
+Mr. Rose enjoys meeting families and developing lasting relationships and believes that the students, families, and faculty and staff make TFA the finest Christian college preparatory school in America.

 Mr. Sullivan is excited to begin as Upper School Principal at The First Academy for the 2016-2017 school year.
 Most recently, he served as the K-12 Associate Director, after serving as the Dean of Upper School Students, Dean of Academics, as well as the Assistant Head of Upper School at The Pine School, a college preparatory school in Hobe Sound, FL.
 Prior to serving at The Pine School, Mr. Sullivan was the IT Curriculum Coordinator and Technology Instructor at Mount Vernon Presbyterian School in Atlanta, Georgia.
 After being recruited from South Africa on a tennis scholarship, he earned a Bachelor of Business Administration with a minor in Business Management from Columbus State University in 2002 and more recently a Master of Arts in Educational Leadership from the University of Central Florida.